johantell/SublimeLinter-contrib-credo/README.md

 1. Within Sublime Text, bring up the [Command Palette][cmd] and type `install`.
 Among the commands you should see `Package Control: Install Package`.
 If that command is not highlighted, use the keyboard or mouse to select it.
 There will be a pause of a few seconds while Package Control fetches the list of available plugins.

 1. When the plugin list appears, type `credo`.
 Among the entries you should see `SublimeLinter-contrib-credo`.
 If that entry is not highlighted, use the keyboard or mouse to select it.

+To install as a local package, do the following:

+1. Clone the repository via `git clone git@github.com:mintcore/SublimeLinter-contrib-credo.git`
+2. Point to it via `ln -s` from the `~/Library/Application Support/Sublime Text 3/Packages/` folder
+3. Withing Sublime Text, open the [Command Palette][cmd] and choose *Package Control: Install local dependency*

 ## Contributing